Author: Barry Bunin, PhD

 Specific benefits that Biological Registration Systems include:

-There is a broad range of commercial solutions on the market offering entity registration functionality.
-As with many commercial solutions, vendors may include additional, bespoke functionality and features in their systems.
-In most cases, these systems can be easily integrated with existing lab infrastructure including inventory software such as Electronic Laboratory Notebooks and Laboratory Information Management Systems, and some may even offer APIs that can automate certain data management workflows, achieving even greater time-saving.
+In most cases, these systems can be easily integrated with existing lab infrastructure, including inventory software such as Electronic Laboratory Notebooks and Laboratory Information Management Systems.
+Some may even offer APIs that can automate certain data management workflows, achieving even greater time savings.

 Available solutions in the market include:

 It also means that researchers may need to use separate solutions to handle their research entities.
 For example, they might use a spreadsheet for the names of chemical compounds, and then a separate drawing tool to create the structures.
 It is a workable solution, however it increases the risk of errors and wastes precious time.
-Moreover, within Excel, these structures are saved as static images that offer little to no interactivity.
-Lastly, while it may be possible to program Excel functions that perform various chemistry-related calculations, this takes work and requires a level of expertise that may be beyond most labs' capacity.

 The range of functionality that LIMS and ELNs offer may include unique identifiers for samples, chain of custody, custom reporting functionality, role assignment, task management, electronic signatures, supply management, instrument maintenance, customer invoicing and billing, and much more.
-These systems also offer similar benefits including:

 The difference comes down to their specificity.
 As mentioned at the start of this article "A core function of registration systems is the ability to generate (or mirror) unique identifiers that unambiguously identify each entity and batch combination."
 Registration systems are built to handle not just the entities themselves but also their structures, sequences and generation of unique registration numbers, and to link these entities to any associated screening data.
 LIMS and ELNS, unless they are integrated with a registration system, don't generally include this kind of functionality.

-The decision to invest in a registration system is one that each lab needs to make individually.
+The decision to invest in a compound registration system is one that each lab needs to make individually.
 If your lab works with large quantities of diverse compounds and/or biological molecules, or works with mixtures of compounds, then an out-of-the-box (ideally web-accessible) system is often a worthwhile investment in your research informatics portfolio.
 It is important to note here that some labs may have the expertise to build their own systems or use an existing open-source option.
 However, these options come with some drawbacks including sole responsibility for programming the system, maintenance (often the majority of the overhead over time), ensuring regulatory compliance, software updates and patches, and implementing adequate security.

 For labs that are considering purchasing a system, here are a few things to think about: